-Computer and office equipment 2-3 years
+Computer and office equipment 2-4 years

 Network and production equipment 3-4 years

-Leasehold improvements Initial term of lease (approximately 4 years)
+Leasehold improvements shorter of the expected fitout life or lease term (approximately 4 years)

-GOODS AND SERVICES TAX (GST)
+Goods and Services Tax (GST)

 Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office.
 In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
 Receivables and payables in the Statement of Financial Position are shown inclusive of GST.